 - Inter-Library loan requests by post.
 For further information please see the Inter-Library Loans service web page.

 - Subject searches of electronic resources and the Internet.
-Contact your Subject Librarian to arrange for searches to be done for you.
+Contact your Academic Librarian to arrange for searches to be done for you.

 - Advice on your subject.
-Subject Librarians are available to advise you on choosing materials.
-Please ask your Subject Librarian or at the Help Desk.
+Academic Librarians are available to advise you on choosing materials.
+Please ask your Academic Librarian or at the Help Desk.

 - A photocopying service for those with a visual impairment or mobility problem.
 We aim to guarantee a 24 hour service i.e. collect after 24 hours.
 Charges are the same as for self-service copies.